differentpla-net/differentpla-net.github.io/_posts/2004/2004-02-27-cancelling-long-lived-tasks-from-a-wizard.md

 ## Conclusions

 It works.
 Unfortunately, because the task runs in the foreground thread, and only periodically reports progress, we only service our message loop intermittently.
 This means that repaints aren't as quick as they should be; also pressing the Cancel button doesn't respond immediately.

-I'll look at these issues in a later article.
-In the meantime, [here's the source code](/node/view/139).